 I didn’t know if I was ever going to be here again.
 So I wanted to see all that there was to see while we were still here.

 Shoaib however was not very keen on the idea and wanted to go to Sonamarg.
 So I also gave up on the thought and we remained with our original plan.

 There was another group of guys that was staying at the same hotel as us.
-They actually had arrived the day before and have been driving around in Gurez the entire day today.
+They actually had arrived the day before and had been driving around in Gurez the entire day today.